zoltanctoth/ceu-cloud-class/aws.md

 - `SSH 0.0.0.0/0` -> IPv4
 - `SSH ::/0` -> IPv6

 If you make a change to a Security Group - that change takes effect immediately.
+In this class you will need to open port 8787 TCP to the world to get SSH access to your instances.
 - You can attach more than one Security Group to an EC2 instance.

 Now create your EC2 instance and later attach this Security Group to it by clicking on `Instances` -> `Select your EC2 Instance` -> `Actions` -> `Networking` -> `Change Security Groups` -> Then select this Security Group and assign it to your EC2 instance.